PatrykMis/bookcover-dl/README.md

 BookCover-DL is a wxPython app I created to make it easier to grab book covers from a couple of services (currently `lubimyczytac.pl` and `legimi.pl`).
 I initially considered adding an ISBN lookup feature, but it didn't get fully developed.
 Right now, it can only verify whether the entered ISBN is a valid or invalid number.

+## usage

+Simply launch the app, paste the URL of the book (preferably `lubimyczytac.pl`) and click `Ok` or press enter.
+The cover will be saved in the same dir as an executable or main.py if executable not built.
+Note that legimi.pl adds their branding on the cover which I didn't know when I writing this app; but don't worry: the app will warn about it.

 ## Why I Made This?

 The main reason I built this was to help out a blind friend who needed an easy way to get book covers.
 It also served as a way for me to dive into Python and the wxPython library.
 That said, this code is more of a playground than a polished piece of software.
 So, don’t take it as a guideline on how things should be done.